 As technical as it sounds, T-bones present a very serious accident scenario that may have happened to you recently in Tampa, Florida.
 T-bone accidents can result in multiple fatalities, especially if the accident involves the driver’s side.
 Even the person striking the side of the other car can end up going through the windshield based on each vehicle’s speed.

 Those, like you, who manage to survive a T-bone accident, often come out of it with very serious injuries.
 Who bears liability in an accident like this?
+Learn more below and how a Fernandez Firm attorney can assist your case.

 Let’s look at the legal details and why you need legal representation to prove the at-fault party’s liability.